Chayy80/Repostorio-Equipo-3/Task_Request#2/Non functional requirements.md

 -   The overall design must be clean and uncluttered, prioritizing user experience and ease of use.

 -   User feedback on the visual design must be collected and considered for future improvements.

+### 6. Navigation clarity:*

+ - The system must do the clear and organized navigation, so that you can easily access all functions.

+### 7. Functionalities meeting:*

+The system must allow the main functions to be visible from the initial screen.

+### 8. Understanding icons and texts:*

+The system must achieve that the user is able to understand the icons and texts must be interpreted correctly without additional explanations by a third party or designed guide.

 > # Why?
 -   **Accessibility**: We chose this requirement to ensure the system is accessible from mobile devices without the need to download additional applications, making access easier for all users anytime and anywhere.